adamheins/dotfiles/README.md

 ## Running shell scripts
 The dotfiler is also capable of running shell scripts as its final step, to further configure the system.
-The shell scripts are assumed to reside somewhere in the tools directory, and should be listed in the next.txt file.
+The shell scripts are assumed to reside somewhere in the tools directory, and should be listed in the next.json file.